DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KarlaBedoya/README.md

   * Proof by contraposition where we assume ¬q is true and then show that ¬p is also true.
   * Vacuous and Trivial Proof
   * Proof by contradiction is where we assume ¬p is true and show that it ends up in contradiction, leading us to know that p is actually true.

+#Week 4:
+-We discussed about another method of proving which is Proof by Equivalence.
+  -We must show that p q and q p are both true.
+-Another proof that I learned is Mathematical Induction.
+  -There are two steps to use this: the basis step and the inductive step.
+  -Direct proof is used for the inductive step.
+-We then discussed about different definitions:
+  -Recrusive/Inductive Definition

+Karla Bedoya
+DISMATH EL